While your CRM's Lead and Contact fields map to SalesLoft Person fields, CRM Account fields map to SalesLoft Accounts (same name, keeping it simple).

 The standardized, "out-of-the-box" field names that exist for all SalesLoft teams are known as default fields.
 However, we at SalesLoft know that your team's use case may go beyond our default field names.
 So, SalesLoft allows team admins to create your own custom fields in order to map and display record data.

-You can create custom fields for each Lead, Contact, or Account field and set them to be mapped to and from Salesforce.
+You can create custom fields for each Lead, Contact, or Account field and set them to be mapped to and from your CRM.
 Any custom fields that are created can be used as dynamic tags.

 To create a custom field, follow the instructions listed below: